 Please bring your own hand sanitiser and use it before and after you have touched any surfaces in the playgrounds or outdoor gyms, and please observe social distancing at all times.
 For those using the outdoor gyms, please wipe down equipment after you have used it.

 Please note: It is not possible to guarantee that playgrounds and outdoor gyms are secure from Covid-19 and visitors use them at their own risk.

-While the majority of our playgrounds and outdoor gyms are now open, there are several locations which remain closed:
+While the majority of our playgrounds and outdoor gyms are now open, there is one location which remain closed:

 Please check individual park pages for further information on each playground.